In today’s world, kids are growing up in front of digital screens—and missing the beauty and adventure of Oregon’s great outdoors.

 Camp Namanu offers day camps, overnight camps and has a separate ranch camp for kids who want to learn horseback riding skills.
-Their ranch camp is 30 minutes away from the main campsite and is surrounded by tree-shrouded riding trails.
-Kids learn basic horsemanship and how to feed and groom horses..
+Their ranch overnight camp is 30 minutes away from the main campsite and is surrounded by tree-shrouded riding trails.
+Children learn basic horsemanship and how to feed and groom horses.

 The overnight camps are 100% outdoors.
 Accompanied by qualified instructor guides, campers learn outdoor skills and personal skills while enjoying everything the wilderness offers.
 These camps are located in private forests, so you don’t have to worry about your child’s security.